ryanklee/think-taink/docs/problem_statements.md

 Problem Statement: Ensuring reproducibility in complex AI experiments, particularly those involving multiple agents with diverse traits and in dynamic environments, poses significant challenges in terms of experiment design, data management, and result verification.

 References:
-- docs/domain_model_and_research_summary.md: Section 4.14
+- [DOC001] Domain Model and Research Summary
-- docs/research_needs.md: Items 13, 17, 20
+- [DOC003] Research Needs

 Gaps/Inconsistencies:
 - Lack of specific protocols for ensuring reproducibility in multi-agent experiments